JuliaGL/ModernGL.jl/README.md

 # Credit

-Credits go certainly to the OpenGL.jl (@rennis250 & @o-jasper) package, where I have all the OpenGL definitions from.
+Credits go certainly to the OpenGL.jl ([rennis250](https://github.com/rennis250) && [o-jasper](https://github.com/o-jasper)) package, where I have all the OpenGL definitions from.
-Thanks for all the support @rennis250!
+Special thanks to rennis250 for all the support! :)

-Also, I have to thank for the constructive discussion on Juli-Users, where I got a good solution for the function pointer loading (final solution is from Jameson Nash).
+Also, I have to thank for the constructive discussion on Juli-Users, where I got a good solution for the function pointer loading (final solution is from [vtjnash](https://github.com/vtjnash)).